 (c) Each licensee shall establish a system of business management and staffing to assure that the agency maintains complete and accurate accounts, books and records, including required financial, personnel and children's, foster and adoptive parent applicants', foster and adoptive parents' and birth parents' records.

-(d) The licensee shall develop a written plan and follow procedures for conducting investigations within the agency or in foster or adoptive homes supervised by the agency.
-Such procedures are to be used for any suspected incidents of child abuse and/or neglect and cases of death or serious injury to a child placed by the agency.
-The licensee shall within 24 hours forward a copy of its investigation report to the Department.
+(d) The licensee shall develop a written plan and follow procedures for conducting internal investigations within the agency or in foster or adoptive homes supervised by the agency.
+Such procedures are to be used for any complaints, incidents, and upon request of the Department, including suspected incidents of child abuse and/or neglect and cases of death or serious injury to a child placed by the agency.
+The licensee shall, within 24 hours, forward a copy of its investigation report to the Department.

-(e) The licensee shall have a written plan for staff to file a report of abuse or neglect with the Department of Social Services, pursuant to M.G.L. c.
+(e) The licensee shall have a written plan for staff to file a report of abuse or neglect with the Department of Children and Families, pursuant to M.G.L. c.
 119, § 51A.

-(f) The licensee shall have a written plan for notifying the Department within 24 hours after learning that a 51A report has been filed alleging abuse or neglect of a child placed in an adoptive home by the agency, and for notifying the Department within 24 hours of the death or injury resulting in hospitalization of a child in placement.
+(f) The licensee shall have a written plan for notifying the Department immediately after learning that a 51A report has been filed alleging abuse or neglect of a child placed in an adoptive home by the agency, and for notifying the Department immediately of the death or injury resulting in hospitalization of a child in placement.

-(g) Grievance Procedure.
-The agency shall have written guidelines which establish an equitable procedure for receiving, considering, deciding upon and appealing complaints from children, birth parents, foster and adoptive parents and foster and adoptive parent applicants and staff.
+(g) Complaint and Grievance Procedure.
+The agency shall have written guidelines which establish an equitable procedure for receiving, considering, deciding upon and appealing complaints from children, expectant parents, parents, birth parents, foster and adoptive parents and foster and adoptive parent applicants and staff.
 A copy of the complaint policy shall be made available to all persons receiving services.
-A signed acknowledgement of receipt of the complaint policy must be maintained in the child's, birth parents', foster parent's, adoptive parent's, and foster or adoptive parent applicant's file.
+A signed acknowledgement of receipt of the complaint policy must be maintained in the child's, birth parents', foster parents’, adoptive parents’, and foster or adoptive parent applicants’ file.
 The complaint policy must include at a minimum:

 1. a provision that the complaint will be handled by someone other than the person who worked directly on the complainant's case;